ffruttero/UVM_Verification_TB/README.md

-This repository contains the implementation and associated testing code for a Pentium 4 ADDER and a Register File with Windowing, together with the `LaTeX` code used for the technical report.
+This repository contains the implementation and testbench architecture for a Pentium 4 Adder and a Register-File with Windowing feature, together with the `LaTeX` code used for the technical report.
 Both P4_ADDER and RF_WINDOWING are designed using VHDL for implementation.

 # P4_ADDER Implementation and Testing